Visyond/website-hugo/site/content/pricings/pricingplans.md

       subTitleList: "Collaborate with many people on many projects.
 Decide who can see and interact with specific worksheets and reports.\r\n"
       title: Pro
       url: ''
-  title: 'Find the Right Plan for You'
+  title: Find the Right Plan for You
 contact:
   buttonlabel: Contact Us
   buttonlink: /request